The double-edged sword of values-based marketing

 Shying away from a values-led approach might be easier, and certainly less risky.
 Today’s consumer, though, demands the brands they buy from to stand for something.
 Toms Shoes started it more than a decade ago and brands have followed suit—and embraced it—by taking it to the next level to support Black-owned businesses, Black Lives Matter, and organizations that back the change for societal issues.

-This year, it’s become even more important for brands to take a stand and showcase how its values are aligned with those of their consumers.
+This year, it’s become even more important for brands to take a stand and showcase how their values are aligned with those of their consumers.
 It’s no longer a “maybe we’ll do something someday”.
 It’s become table stakes.

 Taking a deep breath as you hit publish to prepare for the instigators is new territory for everyone.
 It’s a risk brands haven’t had to contend with—and certainly not at this scale.